The Ultimate Hill Walking Kit List

 Bringing the right accessories will help you adapt your kit to the weather conditions.
 In the summer, windproof gloves are ideal for breezy summits, while a sun hat and lightweight Buff will protect you from the sun.
 In the winter, warm and windproof gloves, a thick hat and a fleece Buff are essential to keeping warm.

-First Aid Kit, Whistle And Torch
+First Aid Kit, Whistle, and Torch

 509433420